Military of Safavid Iran

-The Military of Safavid Iran covers the military history of Safavid Iran from 1501 to 1736.
+The military of Safavid Iran covers the military history of Safavid Iran from 1501 to 1736.

 Foundation of the Safavid military

 It was the first Safavid king (shah), Ismail I (1501–1524), who laid foundation to the Safavid military.
 Its origins date back to 1500, when Ismail decided to come out of hiding from Lahijan, a city in Gilan, northern Iran.
 On his way to Azerbaijan, he recruited followers, and had already recruited 450 at Rasht and 1,500 at Tarom.
-By summer, Ismail had already gathered 7,000 followers, mostly Turkmens from Asia Minor, whom he had rallied together in Erzincan, while the rest were Iranians, mainly from northern Iran, such as the Talysh people.
+By summer, Ismail had already gathered 7,000 followers, mostly Turkmens from Asia Minor, whom he had rallied together in Erzincan, while the rest were Iranians, mainly from northern Iran.
 Ismail fought the Shirvanshah Farrukh Yassar during the same year, where his army is said to have ranged from 7,000 to 40,000.

 Another founding element of the Safavid armies, alongside the Turkomans and the Iranians, were ethnic Georgians.
 Numerous contemporary independent Venetian sources report that, as early as 1499, Ismail had Christian cavalry at his disposal.
 According to a contemporary Venetian merchant, a certain Morati Augurioto, who returned to Venice from Tabriz in 1503, the majority of the Safavid troops in the city were of Georgian origin.
 When Ismail founded the Safavid state in about 1500, the Qizilbash numbered some 7,000, whereas the number of the Georgians, part of the larger (i.e. the entire) Safavid army, numbered about 9,000.
 After the decisive Battle of Chaldiran (1514), Georgian light cavalry of the Safavid army intensively harassed the retreating Ottoman troops, deep into the Ottoman realm.